msk-mind/luna/docs/quickstart.rst

 Running Luna Pathology Tutorials on Docker
 ==========================================
-We provide a docker to help you get started with pathology analysis using Luna workflows.
-This docker includes:
+We provide a docker image to help you get started with pathology analysis using Luna workflows.
+This image includes:

 - Luna pathology library
-- Jupyter notebook
+- JupyterLab
 - notebook tutorials with sample data

-These setup of notebook tutorials walk you through analysis workflows.
+These set of notebook tutorials walk you through analysis workflows.
 A static version of the notebook :ref:`Tutorials` is also available on the documentation site for your reference.

 1. Clone the Git Repository